Miguel I of Portugal: Liberal Wars

 Miguel was assisted by the French General Bourmont, who, after the fall of Charles X of France came with many of his legitimist officers to the aid of the king of Portugal (that is, Miguel).
 He was later replaced by the Scottish General Ranald MacDonnell who withdrew the Miguelist army besieging Lisbond to the almost impregnable heights of Santarém, where Miguel established his base of operations.
 The battles continued in earnest.
 In Alcácer the Miguelist forces captured some ground but this was quickly lost to General Saldanha in Pernes and Almoster.
-The latter action (February 18, 1834) was the most violent and bloody of the civil war.
-In the end, politics sealed Miguel's fate: his alliance with Carlos of Spain alienated the sympathies of Ferdinand VII of Spain, who recognized Maria's claim to the Portuguese throne, and concluded a quadruple alliance with the queen and Peter as well as with the governments of France and England.
+The latter action (18 February 1834) was the most violent and bloody of the civil war.
+In the end, politics sealed Miguel's fate: his alliance with Carlos of Spain alienated the sympathies of Ferdinand VII of Spain, who recognised Maria's claim to the Portuguese throne, and concluded a quadruple alliance with the queen and Peter as well as with the governments of France and England.

 The Spanish General Rodil entered into Portugal while pursuing D. Carlos and his small force and at the same time the Duke of Terceira won the Battle of Asseiceira (16 May 1834) making D. Miguel's position critical.
 Miguel escaped Santarém and moved south-east in the direction of Elvas.
 While Miguel made for Évora, his generals voted in a council of war to suspend hostilities and sue for peace.
 Miguel accepted the decision.

 After a three-year civil war, Miguel I was forced to abdicate at the Concession of Evoramonte (26 May 1834).
 While Carlos was transported to England (he later secretly returned to Spain), Miguel embarked on 1 June 1834 on a British warship from Sines bound for Genoa; he lived in exile first in Italy, then in England, and finally in Germany.
 He never returned to Portugal.